VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 weighted avg       0.99      0.99      0.99       124
 ![plot](/NewData/LR_AUC.png)
 ![plot](/NewData/LRConMat.png)
-As seen by the accuracy, auc, and confusion matrix our model predicts healthy vs diseased corals very well.
+As seen by the accuracy, auc, and confusion matrix our model predicts healthy vs. diseased corals very well.
 Now that we know the model works well we can begin the feature importance analysis.
-I decided to use 3 different metrics of feature importance and to then compare the results to find the most prevalent features accross all 3 metrics.
+I decided to use 3 different metrics of feature importance and then compare the results to find the most prevalent features across all 3 metrics.
 I started with permutation importance, plotting the 20 most important features.
 ![plot](/NewData/LR_T20P_IMP.png)
 I then looked at the Gini Importance.